You will feel like a 5-star Italian chef when you make this bay scallops recipe! Parmesan Bay Scallops served with a decadent tomato butter pasta.

 Instructions

-1. Cook spaghetti according to package instructions.
-Drain and lightly dressthe pasta in olive oil to keep noodles from sticking together.
+• Cook spaghetti according to package instructions in a large pot of lightly salted water.
+Once al dente, strain and lightly dress the pasta in olive oil to keep noodles from sticking together.

-2. Make the sauce: In a medium saucepan, add tomatoes.
+• While the pasta cooks, start the sauce.
+In a medium saucepan, add tomatoes.
 Rough crush the tomatoes with your hands.
-Add butter and onion (do not dice!)
+Add butter and onion.
 Set to simmer on low heat for 30-45 minutes, stir occasionally.
+Before straining the pasta, add 1/4 cup of the pasta water to the tomato sauce.
+The starchy water will help thicken the sauce.

-4. Make the scallops: In a large oven-safe skillet, add olive oil and heat over medium-high heat.
+• Make the scallops: In a large skillet (oven safe), add olive oil and heat over medium-high heat.
 Add garlic and sauté for about 1 minute until it gets fragrant.

-5. Add scallops to skillet and continue to sauté for 20-30 seconds (seriously, that's it), Remove skillet from heat.
+• Add scallops to skillet in a single layer.
+Sear for 20-30 seconds (seriously, that's it), Remove skillet from heat.

-6. Turn your oven broiler to high.
+• Turn your oven broiler to high.
 Add breadcrumbs, parsley and parmesan to the scallop skillet, and stir to combine.
-Add the skillet to the top rack of the oven, and broil for a little less than one minute.
+Add the skillet to the top rack of the oven and broil for a little less than one minute.
+This will help toast the breadcrumbs and finish cooking the scallops.

-8. Dress noodles with tomato butter sauce, then top with a scoopful of scallops.
+• Dress noodles with tomato butter sauce, then top with a scoopful of the scallop mixture.

 Like this Parmesan Scallops with Tomato Butter Spaghetti recipe?
 I think that you’d also love my Crab Linguine Carbonara or Walnut Bourbon Pork Tenderloin.